 During 2009-2010, the Maintenance Staff Guide - Road Maintenance and Small Construction BMPs was updated, and the updated version has been distributed to City staff.
-The Maintenance Staff Guide - Road Maintenance and Small Construction BMPs were implemented by staff in 2010-2011, and continue to implement annually.
+The Maintenance Staff Guide - Road Maintenance and Small Construction BMPs have been implemented by staff since 2010-2011.

-4.9 MO7 - Parking Lots Maintenance
+4.9 MO7 - PARKING LOTS MAINTENANCE